 Under CPA Canada Section 4600, the actuarial asset value adjustment is not included in the valuation methodology for accounting purposes.
-Therefore the Plan surplus in these financial statements is different from the surplus/ (deficit) determined by the funding valuation.
-The following table provides a reconciliation between the surplus/ (deficit) recorded in the valuation for funding purposes to the amount recorded in these financial statements.
+Therefore the Plan surplus in these financial statements is different from the surplus (deficit) determined by the funding valuation.
+The following table provides a reconciliation between the surplus recorded in the valuation for funding purposes to the amount recorded in these financial statements.

-Extrapolation Filed V aluation
+Extrapolation Filed V /aluation

-(in millions of dollars) 2013 2012
+(in millions of dollars) 2014 2013

-(Deficit to be funded) / surplus \$ (296) \$ 81
+Surplus (deficit) per valuation for funding purposes \$ 481 \$ (296)

-Actuarial asset value adjustment 1,527 351
+Actuarial asset value adjustment 1,832 1,527

-Other (118)

-Surplus per financial statements \$1,231 \$ 314
+Surplus per financial statements \$ 2,313 \$ 1,231